 |Restore NuGet Packages||(Important) This option is deprecated.
 Make sure to clear this checkbox and instead use the NuGet Installer build task.|

 To avoid problems overall, you must make sure this value matches the version of Visual Studio used to create your solution.

 Tip: Because Visual Studio runs as a 32-bit application, you could experience problems when your build is processed by a build agent that is running the 64-bit version of Team Foundation Build Service.
 By selecting MSBuild x86, you might resolve these kinds of problems.

 |Record Project Details||Select this checkbox if you want details about how much time was needed to build each project.
 You can see these details when you select this build step in a completed build.|

-Should I use the Visual Studio Build step or the MSBuild step?
+Should I use the Visual Studio Build task or the MSBuild task?

-If you are building a solution, in most cases you should use the Visual Studio Build step.
-This step automatically:
+If you are building a solution, in most cases you should use the Visual Studio Build task.
+This task automatically:

 /p:VisualStudioVersionproperty for you.
 This forces MSBuild to use a particular set of targets that increase the likelihood of a successful build.